zarplata/supple/README.md

-# zp/supple
+# supple

-Supple is a document mapper and indexer for Elasticsearch.
+Supple is a framework agnostic document mapper and indexer for Elasticsearch.